ByteBox / Tools / Cron Explainer

 Field Reference

-Minute (0–59) · Hour (0–23) · Day of Month (1–31) · Month (1–12) · Day of Week (0–6, Sunday=0).
-Use * for "every", */5 for "every 5th", 1,15 for "1st and 15th", and 1-5 for ranges.
+Minute (0–59) · Hour (0–23) · Day of Month (1–31) · Month (1–12) · Day of Week (0–6, where 0 and 7 both represent Sunday).
+Use * for "every possible value" in that field.
+Combine numbers with special characters — */5 means "every 5th unit", 1,15 means "the 1st and the 15th", and 1-5 means "the range 1 through 5".
+Day-of-week names are also supported in many cron implementations: SUN through SAT (three-letter abbreviations).